 "I Empower myself and others to be an example of integrity and a source for positive change."

-The more you practice the more you’ll begin to notice the positive changes in your life.
-We promise, the absolute hardest part is just beginning.
+The more you practice the more you’ll begin to notice the positive changes in your life and your work outcomes.
+We promise the absolute hardest part is just beginning.
 Try one of the examples above or make your own!
 Let us know in the comments what your affirmations include!